wardbell/bardjs/README.md

 Look for details in *bard.js*.
 They all have two features in common:

 1. they do nothing
-1. their function members are stub with [sinon spies](http://sinonjs.org/docs/#spies "sinon spies")
+1. their function members are stubbed with [sinon spies](http://sinonjs.org/docs/#spies "sinon spies")

 The spies allow a test to assert that one of the service methods was called in the expected manner.